Welcome to your source for FICM repair!

 It's worth checking the 10 amp fuse in the black box under the hood near the drivers side hood hinge.
 Again, a removal and re-insertion can't hurt if its fine.

 There is a grey FICM relay - most report it as being stamped with the 'engineering' part number F80B-14B192-AA - next to this 10 amp fuse near the drivers side hood hinge.
 The Ford part number is F8OZ-14N089-AA.
 You can get a replacement either at Ford, get a cross from near any auto parts store, or pick it up on Amazon.
 Big shout out goes to Josh F. in Virginia for tracking down the part numbers!
+Again, it can never hurt to pull it out and reinstall it to verify that that doesn't solve your issue.

 I had you work on my FICM or ordered an exchange and my truck is doing the same thing as it did before!